CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Ablation Study

 In contrast, SPQE maintains model stability throughout the quantization process, exhibiting a smooth and gradual increase in Perplexity as layers are progressively quantized from 4-bit to 2-bit precision.
 This controlled degradation enables the accurate estimation of Shapley values with substantially reduced variance, facilitating robust modeling of both individual and interaction effects across all layers.
 Empirically, the variance of Shapley estimates under SPQE is significantly lower than that observed with pruning-based methods, supporting more effective and reliable bit allocation in mixed-precision quantization.

-\paragraph{Effect of Diagonal Shrinkage on IMPQ} We ablate the diagonal shrinkage hyperparameter $\alpha$ shown in Eq.~\ref{eq:shrinkage}, which balances preserving cross-layer interactions - low $\alpha$ against suppressing off-diagonal noise - high $\alpha$.
+\paragraph{Effect of Diagonal Shrinkage on CoopQ} We ablate the diagonal shrinkage hyperparameter $\alpha$ shown in Eq.~\ref{eq:shrinkage}, which balances preserving cross-layer interactions.
 On Llama 3.2-3B, an intermediate value of $\alpha=0.5$ achieves the optimal perplexity of $2.79\times10^3$ as shown in Table~\ref{tab:model_alpha_comparison}.
-This outperforms both using the full, noisy covariance matrix where $\alpha=0.0$ with Perplexiy $2.83\times10^3$ and completely ignoring interactions where $\alpha=1.0$ with Perplexity $2.81\times10^3$.
-This result validates our core hypothesis: the off-diagonal terms contain both valuable interaction signals, making $\alpha=0.5$ and $\alpha=1.0$ sub-optimal.
-Our shrinkage approach thus effectively filters this noise while retaining essential interaction data, leading to more robust quantization results.
+This confirms our hypothesis that off-diagonal terms contain valuable signal.
+However, the relatively flat performance curve around this optimum indicates that SPQE effectively captures the dominant interaction effects within the Shapley values themselves.
+Therefore, while the quadratic interaction term ($\alpha=0.5$) yields the best performance, the method remains robust and stable even with sub-optimal hyperparameter settings.